iD365FOnt/d365fo_copilot/README.md

-# Copilot Actions for Dynamics 365 Finance and Operations Add-in
+# Copilot Actions for Dynamics 365 Finance and Operations Add-in (in construction)

 ## Description

-The "Copilot Actions for Dynamics 365 Finance and Operations Add-in" is a Visual Studio extension designed to enhance user experience and productivity within Dynamics 365 Finance and Operations.
-It offers additional functionalities tailored to streamline workflows and facilitate development processes.
+The "Copilot Actions for Dynamics 365 Finance and Operations Add-in" is a Visual Studio extension designed to streamline the creation of classes responsible for triggering actions within the Dynamics 365 Finance and Operations (D365FO) environment.
+By utilizing an intuitive form-based interface, this add-in generates the necessary code, simplifying the development process for D365FO integrations and extensions.

 ![Captura de pantalla 2024-03-20 174353](https://github.com/iD365FOnt/d365fo_copilot/assets/103633861/71a12b37-153d-4cc3-b5d2-ff463646d911)